traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.8.0 | Sep 15, 2015 =
+* Feature: Visibility for custom post types can now be togged on or off
+* Fix: Fixed bug which caused QuickieBar welcome message to be displayed by mistake

 = 1.7.2 | Aug 26, 2015 =
 * Tweak: Added background styling to "wrap" class in QuickieBar to prevent some theme styles from affecting bar styles